Skip to primary navigation Skip to content Skip to footer

 Spiny Lobster

 Spiny lobsters are much smaller than the lobsters that initially come to mind.
-There are three species of spiny lobster found in Hawaii.
-They can be hard to find since they like to hide during the day.
+Three species of spiny lobster are found in Hawaii.
+They can be hard to find because they like to hide during the day.
 Although they have been a delicacy in Hawaiʻi for many years, declining numbers have made them off-limits to commercial fishing.

 Ula-Papapa